swcarpentry/python-second-language/_episodes/09-numpy.md

 - for more complex plots, axes and figure objects can be created and explicitly manipulated
 ---

+This module includes and modifies certain elements of [CFD Python: 12 steps to Navier-Stokes][barba-12-steps-to-navier-stokes] by Lorena A. Barba, which is licensed under the [Creative Commons Attribution 3.0 International License][cc-by].

 # Array basics

 ## Construction/Accessing